Azrielx86/ncurses-snake/README.md

 ## To do

-Add a game menu and scores
+Add score saving and loading